cwses1/blokscript-dot-com/getting-started.md

 	copy space '#1527233' to file;

 You don't need to include the `#`, either.
-Behind the scenes, Blokscript trims the `#` character away from the space identifier anyway, so this is functionally the same:
+Behind the scenes, BlokScript trims the `#` character away from the space identifier anyway, so this is functionally the same:

 	copy space '1527233' to file;

 Space identifiers are actually integers.
-Blokscript also lets you identify a space using an integer, so you don't need to quote a string literal:
+BlokScript also lets you identify a space using an integer, so you don't need to quote a string literal:

 	copy space 1527233 to file;

 You could also use a variable.
 We cover all the details of how to identify spaces in another section.

-### Run The Script
+## Run The Script

 Run the following command in your shell / console / terminal:

 	>blokscript script.txt

-Blokscript tells you what it's doing when in verbose mode.
+BlokScript tells you what it's doing when in verbose mode.
 If everything runs well you should get output that looks like this:

 	Verbosity set to verbose.
 	1. API GET /v1/spaces/1527233.
 Copying Space '1527233' to Local Cache.